drakkar-lig/walt-python-packages/doc/walt/doc/md/node-reboot.md

 soundness.
 Thus the reboot operation is very important in WalT.

 Notes:
-(1) Recently, WalT introduced another mode of operation called hybrid-boot, which does not provide the same guarantee, but may be used when the default network boot procedure is not suitable.
+(1) WalT provides alternate boot modes which may be used when this default boot mode is not suitable.
 Check-out [`walt help show boot-modes`](boot-modes.md) for more info.
 (2) One notable exception to this fact is directory `/persist`, where one can store data files which must be preserved across reboots.
+See [`walt help show slash-persist`](slash-persist.md).

 ## walt node reboot